 For example, the first time they hit that perfect form for an exercise they have struggled with, heap on the praise.

-It’s the best way to show them that you are firmly in their corner.
+It’s best to show them that you are firmly in their corner.

-Or while keeping track of their progress, send them regular updates as to how well they are doing.
+Or, while keeping track of their progress, send them regular updates on how well they are doing.

-A personal trainer that cares also takes the time to chat with their clients every once in a while to see how everything is going.
+A personal trainer who cares occasionally chats with their clients to see how everything is going.

-For example, for the last training session of every week, take five to ten minutes near the end to just sit down and have a chat.
+For example, for the last weekly training session, sit down and chat for five to ten minutes near the end.

-Ask your clients how they are handling their time outside the gym, whether they are finding the necessary adjustments to their eating habits easy to handle, or if they have anything that they feel they need to chat with you about.
+Ask your clients how they are handling their time outside the gym, whether they find the necessary adjustments to their eating habits easy to handle, or if they have anything they feel they need to chat with you about.

-This not only shows your overall concern for their well-being but it’s also a great way to help build rapport and establish a relationship that goes beyond the superficial.
+This shows your overall concern for their well-being and is a great way to help build rapport and establish a relationship that goes beyond the superficial.